The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Spreckels Junction neighborhood in Salinas are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Spreckels Junction neighborhood in Salinas are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-is a lower rate of childhood poverty than is found in 52.0%
+line, this neighborhood has a higher rate of childhood poverty than 53.0%

 The Neighbors: Occupations